intel/llvm/sycl/doc/design/VirtualFunctions.md

 somehow maintain the stable order of those.

-There are many questions that need to be explored and answered and therefore this implementation design is not being immediatly proposed, but it sounds like a promising direction to lift some of existing limitations and improve user experience.
+There are many questions that need to be explored and answered and therefore this implementation design is not being immediately proposed, but it sounds like a promising direction to lift some of existing limitations and improve user experience.